RobotecAI/ros2_documentation/source/Tutorials/Advanced/Simulators/O3DE/Setting-Up-Simulation-O3DE.rst

    source /opt/ros/{DISTRO}/setup.bash
    ros2 topic list

 Multiple topics will be listed, including a ROS 2 clock published at */clock* topic.
 This clock is reset at every start of the simulation. */scan* and */cmd_vel* topics are the examples of a publisher and a subscriber implemented on a robot.
-The first one is used for Lidar and can be visualized using ROS 2 tools, such as *RViz2*.
+The first one is used for lidar and can be visualized using ROS 2 tools, such as *RViz2*.
 The latter, */cmd_vel*, waits for the data to change linear and angular velocity of the robot.
 You might try it by asking the robot to move forward, e.g.:

 .. code-block:: console